Challenges Potentially Lie Between Kamala Harris and Biden Campaign’s Millions

 Employees of the Biden campaign identified themselves as working for “Harris for President” in social media posts on July 22.
 The campaign website for President Biden and similar sites either redirect to a page soliciting donations for Ms. Harris or are rebranded as “Harris for President.”

-On July 21, both Biden campaign joint-fundraising committees—Biden Action Fund and Biden Victory Fund—renamed themselves Harris Action Fund and Harris Victory Fund.
+On July 21, the Biden campaign joint-fundraising committees—Biden Action Fund and Biden Victory Fund—renamed themselves Harris Action Fund and Harris Victory Fund.
 The principal campaign committee Biden for President renamed itself Harris for President.

-According to FEC rules, the joint-fundraising committee also has more freedom to distribute money to any committee that is registered in a joint fundraising agreement with it.
+According to FEC rules, the joint fundraising committee also has more freedom to distribute money to any committee that is registered in a joint fundraising agreement with it.

-Harris for President is named on both Harris campaign joint fundraising committees.
+Harris for President is named on both Harris campaign joint-fundraising committees.
 Together, those accounts held about $63.2 million at the end of June, according to FEC records.

 Austin Alonzo covers U.S. political and national news for The Epoch Times.
 He has covered local, business and agricultural news in Kansas City, Missouri, since 2012.
 He is a graduate of the University of Missouri.
 You can reach Austin via email at [email protected]